Asymptotics of Protein Number Distribution in Stochastic Gene Expression Models under Burst Approximation

-We have two motivations to look into the recurrence relation among subsequent binomial moments.
-Firstly, according to \eqref{binomial}, similar terms within the summation are repeatedly computed if each binomial moment is computed independently.
-Besides, since moment equations are decoupled for \eqref{Reaction}, in principle, high order binomial moment can be determined by a linear combination of lower order binomial moments at steady state.
-In this article, we derive the recurrence relation directly from \eqref{binomial}.
-A formal but more direct approach to seeing the relation is performed in \cite{ExactDistributionsStochastic2022}.
-We note that, compared with \cite{ExactDistributionsStochastic2022}, the results below is more general since $D_r\;(r\geq1)$ are not necessarily constant multiples of $D_1$, and $D_r\;(r\geq1)$ are not necessarily diagonal.
-According to \eqref{binomial}, we have
+The above estimation of the moment generating function and the tail probability generalizes the Heavy-Tailed Law for transcription models \cite{ExtrinsicNoiseHeavyTailed2020,ExactlySolvableModels2020,StochasticKineticsMRNA2025}.

-See the Appendix for a detailed derivation.
-A numerical implementation of \eqref{recurrence} is given in Algorithm \eqref{alg}.
+There are two motivations for examining the recurrence relation among subsequent binomial moments.
+First, according to \eqref{binomial}, many terms in the summation are repeatedly recomputed if all binomial moments are computed independently.
+Second, the binomial moment equations \cite{BinomialMomentEquations2011} are decoupled for the first-order chemical reaction system \eqref{Reaction}, therefore higher-order binomial moments are linear combinations of lower-order binomial moments in steady state.
+In this study, we derive the recurrence relation directly from \eqref{binomial}.
+A formal but more direct approach is to apply the binomial moment method as performed in \cite{ExactDistributionsStochastic2022}.
+Based on \eqref{binomial}, we have

-According to Algorithm \eqref{alg}, binomial moments up to arbitrary order can be obtained in a recurrence manner.
-Next, the probability mass function can be constructed based on \eqref{pmf}, but this series needs to be truncated in practical computation.
-In addition, recall the definition $C_r=\sum_{n=r}^\infty\binom{n}{r}D_n$.
-Truncation error may also be introduced during the computation of $\{C_r\}_{r\geq 1}$.
-Fortunately, we now propose three circumstances where $\{C_r\}_{r\geq 1}$ can be exactly computed, which utilize different but all reasonable assumptions.
+A numerical implementation of \eqref{recurrence} is given in Algorithm S.1.